probe-dock/probe-dock-java/README.md

 );

 /*
+ * Create a fingerprint based on the class where the test is defined and the method
+ * which is the test.
+ */
+String fingerPrint = ModelFactory.createFingerPrint(testClass, testMethod);

+/*
  * Now, we are ready to collect the test results.
 So each time a test result is received, we need to create a test
  * result object.
  */